It’s a heart-slumping moment when you realise you can’t connect to the internet or your broadband speeds are struggling.

 Quick answer: Plusnet and Sky

-Plusnet or Sky continues to be a good choice for customer service.
+Plusnet and Sky continues to be a good choice for customer service.

-In its November 2024 report on ‘complaints about broadband, landline, mobile and pay-TV services’, telecoms regulator Ofcom found Sky and Plusnet to have the fewest complaints, between January and March 2024.
+In its report on ‘complaints about broadband, landline, mobile and pay-TV services’, telecoms regulator Ofcom found Sky and Plusnet to have the fewest complaints, between July to September 2024.

 In our 2024 Awards, Plusnet also came out very well in our home broadband survey, with an 82% satisfaction level for ‘Customer Care’.

-Best broadband customer service: which provider gets the most complaints?
+UK broadband providers customer satisfaction: who gets the most complaints?

-Between January to March 2024, Ofcom found NOW Broadband to have received the highest number of complaints compared to the industry average.
+Between July to September 2024, Ofcom found TalkTalk to have received the highest number of complaints compared to the industry average.

 Meanwhile, in our Home Broadband Survey, Broadband Genie customers ranked Onestream as the least impressive when it came to good customer service.